W01 Learning Activity: Workflow

 Prepare

-- Minify the CSS to reduce file size.
+- Minify CSS to reduce file size.

 - Transpile JavaScript with Babel for wider support for older browsers.